What Does A Normal Mole Look Like?

 What does a healthy mole look like?

 They can vary – some are round or oval, with a smooth edge.
 Others are totally flat.
 Others still might be bumpy.
 It’s also normal for hairs to grow from them.
 Take a look at the NHS website for some examples about what moles look like, or talk to our dermatologists.

 Moles can be present from birth, but can also develop over time.
 The NHS says children and young adults can be especially susceptible.
-Sometimes, moles do the opposite, and fade away altogether with time and age.
+Sometimes, a mole does the opposite and fades away altogether with time and age.
 And, during pregnancy, moles may also appear darker.

 They’re caused by pigment-producing cells growing and clustering together.
 Our dermatologists stress that anyone, of any skin tone or colour, can develop moles.

 Absolutely, which is why it’s important to keep an eye on them through procedures such as mole mapping.
 Remember A, B, C, D, E, and watch out for: